 Reversible drills have the power to switch the rotation’s direction if needed.
 You can do this with a slide of a button or with just one push of the button.
 This drill can help remove fasteners, including screws.

-The push drill is a hand power tool, which is considered as a precision tool when working on woods.
+The push drill is a hand power tool, which is considered a precision tool when working on wood.
 Compare to other busy drills, the push drill is not.
 It is powerful as well and will give you amazing results.

 The brace drill is also specially made for woodworking.
 The user will have control when it comes to pressure and speed.